rocher/euler_tools/README.md

 things clear, the set of unit tests included in the library can be used to understand a function specification.

 New Ada 2022 features are expected to be supported by compilers soon.
-Some features are really interesting to Euler Tools, like parallel loops.
+Some features are really interesting to Euler Tools, like parallel blocks, and it will be used as they are available.

 Ada pre- and post-conditions are used in some function specifications.
 The plan is to improve and generalize its use.
 SPARK is also planned to be used.